 Yes.
 You must be licensed as a graduate trainee to be admitted to the program.

 10Are Residents required to take Step 3 during training?

 Yes.
-Residents who are U.S. citizens or hold a green card must take and pass Step 3 by the third quarter of the second year of training.
+Residents who are U.S. citizens or hold a green card must take and pass Step 3 by the first quarter of the second year of training.
 Step 3 is also required for those who have graduated from medical school more than six months ago.
-Residents who hold Visas must complete or schedule Step 3 before starting residency.
+Residents who require a H1-B Visa must complete or schedule Step 3 before the MATCH.

 11What are the criteria for International Medical Graduates?

 12Are residents and fellows from international medical schools currently enrolled in your programs?

 Yes.
 We have residents and fellows from 19 countries outside the U.S., including China, Egypt, India, Pakistan, the Philippines, Great Britain, El Salvador, Nepal, Russia and Kazakhstan.

 Non-U.S. citizens must be eligible for a J-1 Visa, which is sponsored by the ECFMG.
 Please note that March is very late to apply for an H-1 Visa and the H-1 application process is very time-consuming.
 There is no guarantee we will offer H-1 Visas each year.